 All our staff are trained and dedicated to serve you and you will be treated with courtesy and respect at all times.
 In return, we ask that you and anyone that you bring with you to the centre treat our administrative and clinical staff with the same courtesy and respect.

 We have a zero tolerance approach to any verbal, aggressive and violent abuse and behaviour towards our staff or other patients & clients.
 We respectfully advise you that any abusive, intimidating, aggressive or violent behaviour will not be tolerated.
 This includes refusing to cooperate with any requests made by our team.

 If a patient or client – or anyone a patient or client brings with them to the centre – is abusive, intimidating, aggressive or violent towards our staff and/or other patients & clients, they will be asked to leave the centre immediately.

-- If you have tested positive with COVID-19 and are currently required to isolate.
+- If you have tested positive for COVID-19: